 Create and test dilutions of semen up to 1:1000.
-Use a variety of substrates (clothing and swabs) with a variety of stains (e.g., semen, urine, vaginal secretions, etc.) using a combination of ALS, acid phosphatase reagent (spot test and mapping), microscopic examination for sperm, and Abacus OneStep p30 cards, as appropriate.
-Use different dilutions and mixtures of body fluids in the above testing.
+Use a variety of substrates (clothing/fabric and swabs) with a variety of stains (e.g., semen, urine, vaginal secretions, etc.) using a combination of ALS, acid phosphatase reagent (spot test and mapping), microscopic examination for sperm, and Abacus OneStep p30 cards, as appropriate.
+Practice sets must include samples of varying strengths and mixtures of bodily fluids to ensure ability to determine differences between positive, negative, and inconclusive results, specifically when utilizing card-based testing methods.

 A minimum of five satisfactory Christmas tree-stained slides must be prepared from mixed body fluids (e.g., semen/vaginal secretions, semen/saliva, etc. at various dilutions).
 Examine slides from various species to compare and contrast spermatozoa morphology.